NREL/BACnet-state/README.md

 Options
 ---------------

-The BACnet-state application exposes the same options as NREL's [BACnet Scraper](https://github.com/NREL/bacnet).
+The BACnet-state application exposes the same options as the [Building Agent BACnet Scraper](https://github.com/NREL/bacnet).
 Details available with that project.
 Note that you must either set the databus option to false or provide databus credentials.
 The -dev option is required.

 Caveats
 ---------------
 - While our scripts use small threadpools, the code is fundamentally not threadsafe.
-Core BACnet functionality is provided by the [BACnet4j](http://sourceforge.net/projects/bacnet4j/) (included with NREL's BACnet scraper).
+Core BACnet functionality is provided by the [BACnet4j](http://sourceforge.net/projects/bacnet4j/) (included with the Building Agent BACnet scraper).
 All requests on the BACnet network must be made via a single instance of the LocalDevice, which is bound to a network device.
 This object is not threadsafe.
 In our experience, increasing multithreading results in bogus "Device Timeout" messages, but no data integrity issues.